Know What You Can Do When You Receive A Pre-Approved Credit Card3 min read

 When you were checking your mailbox, did you receive a letter from your bank with a credit card included in it?
 If yes, then you just got yourself a pre-approved credit card.
-While it is temping to make your first swipe with your new credit card, you might want to ask some questions first and know more about pre-approved credit cards.
+While it is tempting to make your first swipe with your new credit card, you might want to ask some questions first and know more about pre-approved credit cards.

 What does it mean when your card is pre-approved?

 In other countries, being “pre-approved” means that banks already did a basic credit investigation on your finances and deemed that you have a high chance of getting approved for one of their credit cards.
-While they think that you are eligible and financially healthy to own a credit card, you still have go through the process of application just like anyone else.
+While they think that you are eligible and financially healthy to own a credit card, you still have to go through the process of application just like anyone else.

 However, pre-approved credit cards in the Philippines are a different story.
 Unlike in other countries, Philippine banks entirely eliminate the application process.
 They will reach out to you—usually via phone or mail—and say that you’ve been pre-approved for a credit line.
 Upon receiving your pre-approved credit card, you can start using your card by simply activating it through their hotline.